Sajmon101/Labirynth-AI/README.md

 # Labirynth AI

-This project features an agent built in Unity that explores a randomly generated maze to find an exit.
-At the start of each run, the agent and the exit are placed in random positions, requiring diverse exploration strategies.
-Additionally, there are four collectible items scattered in the maze, granting the agent extra rewards to encourage full exploration.
+This project features an agent built in Unity that explores a maze to find an exit.
+At the start of each run, the agent and the exit are placed in random position.
+Additionally, there are four collectible items scattered in the maze, granting the agent extra rewards to encourage exploration.

 ## Tools
 - Unity 2021.3.24f1